sai-nayunipati/Don-Quixote-Language-Analysis/README.md

 # Don-Quixote-Language-Analysis

 For my final project in my _AP Spanish Language and Culture_ class I chose to research how elements of Old Castilian appear in Don Quixote.
-This [web page](https://users.pfw.edu/jehle/courses/s450/vocabcer.htm) provides good examples of what that means.
+This [web page](https://users.pfw.edu/jehle/courses/s450/vocabcer.htm) provides good examples of what that includes.

 This is a Python and matplotlib based project.